- About LogicMonitor

 If you keep these default rules in place, change the values of their Priority fields to larger values.
 As discussed in Alert Rules, this will help ensure that they are only triggered if no other custom (or more specific) rules trigger for the same alert.

-After you've configured your alert thresholds and alert routing, you can move on to setting up dashboards to view your monitored data.
+After you’ve configured your datapoint thresholds and alert routing, you can move on to setting up dashboards to view your monitored data.